 Keeping you informed

-We have notice boards in the Cloakroom which lists news and events.
+For news and events please check our website or look at our Facebook page which is used to share information as well as via email and face to face.
 Please remember to look at these.
 Newsletters are also issued usually once a term.
-We also have a Facebook page which is used to share information.
+Minster Lovell Playgroup | Facebook

 An annual outing during the summer term is organised as well as various events during the year.